andreimargeloiu/NodeJS-Todo-API/README.md

+My first code written in NodeJS.
-Simple To-Do API in NodeJS.
-Create part of a programming course.
+It's a To-Do API created part of a programming course.